-Drama students at WCIH will explore their creativity through a variety of styles, themes and topics.
-Students will become confident and independent thinkers, who are able to critically analyse the roles within theatre and live productions.
-Students will have an appreciation of their own work and others, always demonstrating respect and empathy.
+Drama pupils at Wellington will explore their creativity through a variety of styles, themes and topics.
+Pupils will become confident and independent thinkers, who are able to critically analyse the roles within theatre and live productions.
+Pupils will have an appreciation of their own work and others, always demonstrating respect and empathy.
 They will participate in an engaging, practical curriculum, that supports the development of new acting skills, as well nurturing existing talent.